 Independent Insurance Agents Vs Captive Insurance Agents

-For most agents starting out in the senior insurance market, they need to figure out if they want to be part of a captive agency or an independent agency.
-There are a couple benefits to both depending on the company they choose.
+Most agents starting in the senior insurance market, need to figure out if they want to be part of a captive agency or an independent agency.
+There are a couple of benefits to both depending on the company they choose.

 Being an Independent Insurance Agent

-As an independent insurance agent you have the freedom to contract with multiple carriers through different FMOs or direct with the carrier.
-An independent agent does not report to anyone – making their own income and marketing their own business or agency.
+As an independent insurance agent, you have the freedom to contract with multiple carriers through different FMOs or directly with the carrier.
+An independent agent does not report to anyone – making their income and marketing their own business or agency.
 If you are an agent new in the senior market this can be very overwhelming, and you might not know where to start.

 Are You a New Insurance Agent?